 Symphony No. 5 in B-flat Major Op.
 100 (1944/45)

 Think big!
 That is most certainly the motto when the National Youth Orchestra of the United States performs the final concert of Young Euro Classic 2019 at the Konzerthaus.
 The audience gets to witness one of the world’s leading conductors, Antonio Pappano, who laid the foundation for his international career in the USA.
-The soloist is also a top star: the mezzo-soprano Dame Sarah Connolly, who presents everything she does – from baroque to bel canto to Broadway – with overwhelming mastery.
-She sings one of the most beautiful song cycles of the romantic era, Les nuits d’été by Hector Berlioz.
+The orchestra was planning to appear with Dame Sarah Connolly, who had to cancel at short notice because of a cold.
+We are most grateful to Magdalena Kožená for stepping in at short notice.
+She will demonstrate her mastery in one of the most beautiful romantic song cycles, Les nuits d’été by Hector Berlioz.
 After the interval, the programme features Prokofiev’s masterwork, his Symphony No. 5 of 1944: grand in its proportions, it is full of melodic inventiveness which has made the work his most popular symphony.

-The concert will be streamed LIVE on arteconcert.com
+The concert will be recorded and broadcast live on medici.tv